 The Court is mindful that complaints filed by pro se litigants are held to less stringent standards than those applied to formal pleadings drafted by lawyers.
 See Haines v.
+Kerner, 404

-Kerner, 404 factual contentions are identifiable are baseless and wholly incredible.
-The complaint is so incoherently written that the Court cannot discern a viable legal claim.
-For these reasons, the complaint is frivolous and it must be dismissed.
+U.S. 519, 520 (1972).
+Nevertheless, having reviewed the plaintiff's complaint, the Court concludes that what factual contentions are identifiable are baseless and wholly incredible.
+For this reason, the complaint is frivolous and must be dismissed.
 See 28 U.S.C. § 1915(e)(1)(B).